Zilliqa/kaya/README.md

 ```
 node server.js -v -f test/account-fixtures.json
 ```
-* Load data files from a previous session and save the states at the end of the session
+* Load data files from a previous session and save the data at the end of the session
 ```
 node server.js -v -s --load test/sample-export.json
 ```